-The Issuer has been set up in 2014 in preparation for the setup of the restaurant.
-Please see the Appendix A for the financial statements as of the year-end of 2015 and 2016 as well as the full review report by the Issuer's accountant.
+Because the Issuer was formed recently, the Issuer's current financial statements only reflect the startup costs incurred thus far.
+Please see Appendix A for the financial statements as well as the full review report by the Issuer's accountant.